 To get your credit report, follow the links below:

 If you’re like most people, your computer is a mess.
-Files everywhere, folders not labeled and a disaster for a desktop.
-This year, spend a few hour organizing all your files.
+Files everywhere, folders not labeled properly and just generally a disaster of a desktop.
+This year, spend a few hours organizing all your files.
 Categorize them and delete old files that are pointless.
-You likely will never look at your college essays so get rid of them.
+For example, you likely will never look at your college essays ever again so get rid of them.
 On the same note, look at what programs you have installed and delete the ones that are no longer relevant to you.
 It’s all just wasted space and clutter.

-The advantages of a well organized files will help increase your productivity and you will feel damn good in the end.
+The advantages of having well-organized files will help increase your productivity and you will feel damn good in the end.

 in a very long time ever.
 Right?
 Dropbox is a good option for backing up your files in the cloud and syncing them across all devices.